Cleaning & Organizing

 Save your socks

 Don’t toss your sock just because it has a small hole in the toe or the heel.
 Place a tennis ball in the toe or heel (wherever it needs to be mended).
 The tennis ball will stretch out the surface of the sock so that sewing it will be easier.
-If it’s beyond repair, try these 88 brilliant uses for a single sock.

 Keep your bike level